Billy Hampson

-Billy Hampson (26 August 1882 – 24 February 1966) was an English football player and manager.
+Billy Hampson (1884 – 24 February 1966) was an English football player and manager.

 Hampson was born in Radcliffe, Lancashire and was the brother of footballers Tommy and Walker Hampson.
 He played for Rochdale, Bury and Norwich City before moving to Newcastle United for £1,250 in January 1914.
 However, before Hampson could properly settle at the club, war broke out later that year and Newcastle closed St James' Park.
 Hampson was determined to continue playing, and joined Leeds City as a 'guest' player during the war.
 He was a regular, turning out in 91 matches between December 1916 and April 1919 and helping them to win the unofficial title of League Champions in 1918.

-Hampson was 37 years old when the war ended and he returned to Newcastle; his place in the first team had gone to an older player, Billy McCracken.
+Hampson was 35 years old when the war ended and he returned to Newcastle; his place in the first team had gone to an older player, Billy McCracken.
 Hampson pledged to fight for a first team place; he was returned to his former place when McCracken left in 1923 to manage Hull City.
-He went on to become the oldest FA Cup finalist ever when at 41 years and eight months he appeared in the 1924 Final, Newcastle beat Aston Villa 2–0.
+He played in the 1924 FA Cup final when Newcastle beat Aston Villa 2–0.
+Although incorrectly listed in some publications as the oldest player to have appeared in the final, he was aged 39 at the time.

 He stayed at Newcastle for the next three years, before leaving for nearby South Shields in September 1927.
 He continued playing until March 1930, when he retired from play at the age of 47.
 Later that month, he took over as manager of lowly Carlisle United.
 His time at the club was largely unsuccessful as the team finished 15th and conceded 101 goals in his first campaign.
 However, he did unearth two footballing gems in Bill Shankly and Bob Batey, who went on to have excellent reputations.
 He left the club in May 1933.